 The best compost bins are designed to encourage the ideal combo of air and moisture, that allow the small organism and microbes to decompose the contents of your compost bin and make the into the nutrient-rich compost.

-If you’re looking for the best kitchen compost bins – mainly used for food waste – then you’ll find them here.
+If you’re looking for the best kitchen compost bins and the best compost caddy for the kitchen mainly used for food waste – then you’ll find the best kitchen compost caddy here.

 How does a Compost Bin Work?